lukedegruchy/ceylon-uuid/README.md

 Since the above UUID was generated randomly, its version is 4, and is the first digit of the timeHiVersion.

 The variant is 2.
-Despite any variant with a leading bit of 1 being supported, with all variants supported for either backward of future compatbility, only variant 2 is in actual use.
+Despite any variant with a leading bit of 1 being supported, with all variants supported for either backward or future compatibility, only variant 2 is in actual use.

 Currently, only versions 3 (MD5 sum), 4 (randomly generated), and 5 (SHA1) are supported.